eventyrer1/CarGame/README.md

     - SoC principles could be better applied; separating visual and logic in for example Car could be done better, by for example splitting it into CarLogic and CarVisual classes.
     - Testing coverage was done as a afterthought; more and better testing practices could be implemented to ensure better code quality from the start.
     - The AI steering controller can oscillate at high speeds; implementing a PID controller with clamped outputs
+    - Commenting and readabilty could be done way better, but this was something that i didnt focus on during development (which i now regret)

 ### Sources: